 LEGO® Harry Potter has returned once more, along with Fantastic Beasts, within the overarching theme of Wizarding World.
 While we are busy exploring all the details of the new sets, in this initial post Elspeth De Montes introduces a very small item that is essential to any wizard: a wand.
+Editorial note: Although views expressed by Harry Potter's creator do not align with that of New Elementary, we continue to cover HP sets.
+Read about our stance here.

 All previous wands in the Harry Potter theme have simply been a 4L bar otherwise known as Light Sword - Blade (Design ID 30374).
 The size of the wands in comparison to the size of a minifigure made them more like a fishing rod than a wand!
 I did always wonder why a 3L bar was not used but that question is now redundant as a new wand has been released.
 LEGO have definitely cast the Wandus Improvus spell.